Canadian owned & operated·XPEL certified installer·Toronto & the GTA

 Q.07Who actually shows up to my Toronto home?

-Clear Guard is a Canadian-owned, Ontario-incorporated company.
-Every technician is WSIB-registered and police-checked.
+Clear Guard is a Canadian-owned company.
 The technician at your assessment is the person installing in your home.

 Q.08Does security film stop bullets?

-No, and any installer who tells you otherwise is misrepresenting the product.
-XPEL Prime XR Security is an anti-smash, anti-forced-entry film.
+No, and any installer who tells you otherwise is misrepresenting the product. our security film is an, anti-forced-entry film.
 It holds glass together under sustained impact, pry attack and repeated striking, which buys the homeowner time — the single most important factor in forced-entry deterrence.

 Q.09Will the film change how my windows look?